Are you already choosing PVC-free alternatives for print media?

 These drivers, combined with a need for more sustainable forms of print media, the availability of high-performing PVC-free alternatives (PP, PET, and nonwovens), and a significant narrowing of the price difference, are making it easier to replace PVC.

-PVC-free alternatives for PoS and interior decoration
+PVC-free alternatives for PoS

 In the past, PVC-free products did not perform as well or were not favorably priced in comparison to PVC materials.
 But this is no longer the case, as PP is a good alternative to PVC.
 The raw material PP (polypropylene) is recognized as an environmentally friendly alternative, as it is a very simply constructed plastic consisting of carbon and hydrogen, and moreover, is obtained anyway as a “by-product” in the petroleum industry.
 PP also bends and forms well at high temperatures.
 It is strong and stiffer, allowing up to a 40% reduction in raw material use to achieve a similar film haptic.
 And the significant advantage of this raw material is that no plasticizers are needed to make it flexible.
 PP is naturally resistant to acids.
 Moreover, when heated, no harmful substances are released.
 Because PP has to undergo various treatments to make it suitable for printing, it is slightly more pricier than PVC print media.